How to Sew the Vintage Nine-Patch Quilt Block

 I prefer a 6-inch finished block.
 It looks neat and tidy, but the squares are not so tiny that I have trouble sewing a straight 1/4-inch seam on my sewing machine.
 So, that being said, let’s do the math for a 6-inch Nine Patch.

-Math for a 6-inch Nine Patch Block
+Math for a 6-inch Nine-Patch Quilt Block

 I want a 6-inch block when I’m finished sewing the quilt.
 In other words, if I measure the blocks once the entire quilt top is constructed, each of them will measure approximately 6 inches square.
 So, divide 6 by 3 to determine that each patch in the Nine Patch should measure 2 inches square when finished.